-A must-see attraction on Amelia Island is Fort Clinch State Park with its civil-war era fortress overlooking the Cumberland Sound.
-It’s a vast state park with extensive shoreline along both the Amelia River and Atlantic Ocean, a half-mile-long fishing pier and campgrounds on the riverfront and oceanfront.
-The park sprawls across 1,153 acres on the island’s northern tip.
-The scenery is fantastic with panoramic waterfront views, massive sand dunes, preserved maritime forest, and the antiquated, historic fort itself, recognized as one of the most well-preserved 19th century forts in America.
+A must-see attraction on Amelia Island is Fort Clinch State Park with its Civil-War era fortress overlooking the Cumberland Sound.
+The park sprawls across the island’s northern tip with extensive shoreline along the Atlantic Ocean, Cumberland Sound and Amelia River.
+The scenery is beautiful with panoramic waterfront views, extensive sand dunes, lovely moss-covered oak trees within the maritime forest, and the historic fortress itself, recognized as one of the “most well-preserved 19th century forts in America.”

 Union Garrisons — Living History Weekends